PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-06 10:19:53
+Last updated: 2024-04-06 10:20:26
-Random Quote: Out there, I don't stand a chance.
-I do in here. - Jang Deok-su
+Random Quote: You want to be a bounty hunter?
+Make the best deal for yourself and survive! - Fennec Shand